Is Having A Defensive Center Midfielder Really That Important?

 2. Do the dirty work in the middle of the park allowing your creative centre mids to generate the offence

 3. Stay central disrupting and destroying plays as they come through the middle of the park.

-Technical Attributes of A Great Defensive Center Mid:
+Technical Attributes Of A Great Defensive Center Midfielder

-Physical Attributes of A Great Defensive Center Mid:
+Physical Attributes Of A Great Defensive Center Midfielder

 We have seen even at the highest level this position can be played by all sorts of players of different physical builds, so there is no one perfect ideal build for this position but some attributes that are position specific are as follows: